-In order to file for a divorce in New Jersey, a claimant must meet residency and grounds requirements.
-It must be decided that either party was a bona fide resident of the State of New Jersey.
-Futher, there are certain grounds that must be proven in order for the divorce proceedings to move forward.
+In order to file for divorce in New Jersey, you must meet two requirements.
+First, it must be established that either party was a bona fide resident of New Jersey for at least one year.
+Further, there are certain reasons or “grounds” that must be proven in order for the divorce proceedings to move forward.
 Simply making a claim is not sufficient: on the contrary, these grounds must be substantiated.

 - Extreme Cruelty